ionic-team/getting-started-iv-vue/README.md

 ## The `Device` API

 Identity Vault allows you to have multiple vaults within your application.
-However, this are some capabilities that Identity Vault allows you to control that are applicable to the device that the application is running on rather than being applicable to any given vault.
+However, there are some capabilities that Identity Vault allows you to control that are applicable to the device that the application is running on rather than being applicable to any given vault.
 For these items, we will use Identity Vault's `Device` API.

 One such item is the "privacy screen."
 When an application is put into the background, the default behavior is for the OS to take a screenshot of the current page and display that as the user scrolls through the open applications.
 However, if your application displays sensitive information, you may not want that information displayed at such a time, so another option is to display the splash screen (on iOS) or a plain rectangle (on Android) instead of the screenshot.
 This is often referred to as a "privacy screen."